MPUSP/snakemake-crispr-guides/README.md

 cd /path/to/snakemake-crispr-guides
 ```

-Adjust the global and module-specific options in the config file under `config/config.yml`.
+Adjust the global and module-specific options in the default config file `config/config.yml`.
 Before running the entire workflow, you can perform a dry run using:

 ```
-snakemake --configfile 'config/config.yml' --dry-run
+snakemake --dry-run
 ```

 To run the complete workflow with test files, execute the following command.
 The definition of the number of compute cores is mandatory.

 ```
-snakemake --configfile 'config/config.yml' --cores 10 --use-conda
+snakemake --cores 10 --use-conda
 ```

-To supply options that override the defaults, run the workflow like this:
+To supply a custom config file and/or use options that override the defaults, run the workflow like this:

 ```
 snakemake --cores 10 --use-conda \
-  --configfile 'config/config.yml' \
+  --configfile 'config/my_config.yml' \
   --config \
   option='input'
 ```